deini/git-basics/README.md

 git-basics
 ==========

-Super basic git tutorial focused on HR workflow.
+Super basic git tutorial focused on HR's workflow.
 Feel free to create a pull request to fix/add anything.

 New Assignment